 - It helps with chronic skin problems like eczema, psoriasis, and prevents the dry, itchy skin, common in diabetes patients.

-The lipid barrier provides functions:
+The lipid barrier provides these functions:

 - It helps in keeping the water content of the epidermis.